kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 order: 1
 ---

-In this part we'll go over a lot of things you need to get yourself started with using Kubernetes.
-This includes terminology, your first deploy, a little bit of networking and an introduction to volumes.
-By the end of this part you will be able to
+In this part, we'll go over a lot of things you need to get yourself started with using Kubernetes.
+This includes terminology, your first deploy, a little bit of networking, and an introduction to volumes.
+By the end of this part, you will be able to

 - Create and run a Kubernetes cluster locally with k3d